Global language system: Background

 According to de Swaan, the global language system has been constantly evolving since the time period of the early 'military-agrarian' regimes.
 Under these regimes, the rulers imposed their own language and so the first 'central' languages emerged, linking the peripheral languages of the agrarian communities via bilingual speakers to the language of the conquerors.
 Then was the formation of empires, which resulted in the next stage of integration of the world language system.

 Firstly, Latin emerged from Rome.
 Under the rule of the Roman Empire, which ruled an extensive group of states, the usage of Latin stretched along the Mediterranean coast, the southern half of Europe, and more sparsely to the North and then into the Germanic and Celtic lands.
 Thus, Latin evolved to become a central language in Europe from 27 BC to 476 AD.

 Secondly, there was the widespread usage of the pre-classical version of Han Chinese in contemporary China due to the unification of China in 221 BC by Qin Shi Huang.

 Thirdly, Sanskrit started to become widely spoken in South Asia from the widespread teaching of Hinduism and Buddhism in South Asian countries.

-Fourthly, the expansion of the Rashidun and Ummayad Caliphates alongside Islam also led to the increased usage of Arabic as a language in the Afro-Eurasian land mass.
+Fourthly, the expansion of the Rashidun and Umayyad Caliphates alongside Islam also led to the increased usage of Arabic as a language in the Afro-Eurasian land mass.

 Military conquests of preceding centuries generally determine the distribution of languages today.

 Supercentral languages spread by land and sea.
 Land-bound languages spread via marching empires: German, Russian, Arabic, Hindi, Chinese and Japanese.
 Languages like Bengali, Tamil, Italian and Turkish too are less considered as land-bound languages.
 However, when the conquerors were defeated and were forced to move out of the territory, the spread of the languages receded.
 As a result, some of these languages are currently barely supercentral languages and are instead confined to their remaining state territories, as is evident from German, Russian and Japanese.

 On the other hand, sea-bound languages spread by conquests overseas: English, French, Portuguese, Spanish.
 Consequently, these languages became widespread in areas settled by European colonisers and relegated the indigenous people and their languages to peripheral positions.